 Ever since my colleague introduced me to pre-fermentation there has been no going back for me.
 The only times when I “cheat” and make pizza with a regular recipe with more yeast are only those times when I really want to have pizza and I can’t wait 24 hours.
 But I love not feeling bloated after eating my pizza, so when such pizza cravings hit I really try to hold my horses, prepare a poolish instead, and enjoy pizza even more the following day.

 What’s your favourite pizza topping?
 I just love sautéed leeks and mascarpone!
-Let me know yours in the comments and pin my poolish pizza dough recipe for your next pizza night!
+Or pear and blue cheese pizza bianca, that’s another favourite.
+Or how about trying poolish focaccia next time?
+Don’t forget to pin my poolish pizza dough recipe for your next pizza night!

 Poolish pizza dough

 Pizza dough made with a poolish.
 Make a pre-ferment using a minimal amount of yeast for a great pizza dough that is much easier to digest and has a fantastic texture.